-If your keycard isn’t working correctly, make sure that it has been registered correctly with the lock.
+If your keycard isn’t working correctly, ensure it has been registered correctly with the lock.

-- Once this cap has been removed, there will be two screws securing an internal cover plate which should also be removed with either fingers or another small flathead screwdriver used to pry off this plate while applying slight pressure towards yourself so that nothing falls out into your hand(s).
+Once this cap has been removed, there will be two screws securing an internal cover plate which should also be removed with either fingers or another small flat-head screwdriver used to pry off this plate while applying slight pressure towards yourself.
+Nothing falls out into your hand(s).

 This is all you need to know about Saflok troubleshooting.
-And, if you encounter any problem that we haven’t covered here, or if you need help with the issue that we’ve discussed, feel free to contact us.
+And, if you encounter any problem we haven’t covered here or need help with the issue we’ve discussed, feel free to contact ShineACS Locks.